 Weed Control Outside of Greenhouses

 In addition to mowing, herbicides may also be used outside of greenhouses.
-Before spraying weeds around the greenhouse with any herbicide, close windows and vents to prevent spray drift from entering the greenhouse.
+Before spraying weeds around the greenhouse with any herbicide, close vents to prevent spray drift from entering the greenhouse.
 Avoid using auxin-type herbicides, such as those labeled for broadleaf weed control in turf or brush killers, or herbicides with high volatility near greenhouses.
 Select herbicides with low volatility.
+Greenhouse vents and fans can also draw in herbicide vapors from herbicides that are applied outside the greenhouse causing severe damage.